 Wrap It Up!

 This attraction required a token (remember, you get two tokens when you purchase your pass).
 Here, we created our own crayon color names.
 There were about 4 colors to choose from.
-Pick your color and give it a name and choose a symbol you want printed on the crayon label.
+Pick your color and give it a name and choose a symbol you want to be printed on the crayon label.
 Once the label is printed, you head over to the wrapping station to complete the product.
 It was a relatively simple process, though color selections were more limited than I had imagined.

 Be a Star